waterinag/eqipa-docs/docs/datasets/setup.md

 # ⚙️ Environment Setup for Dataset Download

-To download or process these dataset, you need to set up a Python environment with all required libraries.
+To download and process datasets, you need to set up a Python environment with geospatial libraries such as GDAL, Rasterio, and Xarray.

 ## 1: On Local PC